avivbiton/BlizzardApiReader/README.md

 # Usage
 You will need to apply for an API key, head to https://dev.battle.net/ to get one.
-After that, see the Setup section above and make sure you follow all the steps. ead the wiki for more detailed information about this library, though methods are pretty straight forward.
+After that, see the Setup section above and make sure you follow all the steps.
+Read the wiki for more detailed information about this library, though methods are pretty straight forward.

 # Contributing
 Anyone is welcome to contribue to this project.